 Parish Church of San Juan Bautista

 One of the larger churches in the town, it sits on the picturesque Plaza de la Constitucion where the old town walls loom over the square and locals gather at sunset to watch the world go by.
 It’s of Baroque design with a large bell tower as its main feature.
 Inside there are two sculptures of Christ by Pedro de Mena, the Andalucian sculptor who also carved the choir stalls in Malaga Cathedral.
-The ceiling of this church is covered but, dating back to Mudejar times, it’s of particular interest and is due to be restored.
+The ceiling of this church is covered but, dating back to Mudejar times.
+The Church underwent full restoration during 2018 and was painted white from yellow.
 The nearest parking is El Carmen underground parking or In Plaza de Constitucion itself.

 Address: Plaza de la Constitucion.
 Open: Tue-Fri 10.00 – 13.30 & 17.00 – 21.00, Sun / holidays 12.00 – 14.00.
 Mass: Tue, Wed, Fri, Sat – 19.30 – 20.30